awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 We currently do not support Elastic IP addresses for IPv6\.

+To ensure efficient use of Elastic IP addresses, we impose a small hourly charge if an Elastic IP address is not associated with a running instance, or if it is associated with a stopped instance or an unattached network interface\.
+While your instance is running, you are not charged for one Elastic IP address associated with the instance, but you are charged for any additional Elastic IP addresses associated with the instance\.
+For more information, see Elastic IP Addresses on the [Amazon EC2 Pricing, On\-Demand Pricing page](http://aws.amazon.com/ec2/pricing/on-demand/)\.

 **Topics**
 + [Elastic IP address basics](#eip-basics)
 + [Working with Elastic IP addresses](#working-with-eips)